Itron (NASDAQ:ITRI) Releases FY 2022 Earnings Guidance

-Several research analysts have recently commented on ITRI shares.
-Piper Sandler lowered their target price on shares of Itron from $51.00 to $50.00 and set a neutral rating on the stock in a report on Tuesday, July 19th.
-StockNews.com cut shares of Itron from a buy rating to a hold rating in a report on Friday.
-JPMorgan Chase & Co. raised their target price on shares of Itron from $71.00 to $73.00 in a report on Wednesday, July 20th.
-Stephens cut shares of Itron from an overweight rating to an equal weight rating and lowered their target price for the stock from $65.00 to $55.00 in a report on Friday.
-Finally, Morgan Stanley lowered their target price on shares of Itron from $60.00 to $55.00 and set an equal weight rating on the stock in a report on Thursday, June 9th.
-Seven research analysts have rated the stock with a hold rating, one has assigned a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat, the company has a consensus rating of Hold and a consensus target price of $65.25.
+Several analysts have issued reports on the company.
+Cowen lowered their target price on Itron to $68.00 in a research note on Tuesday.
+Stephens cut Itron from an overweight rating to an equal weight rating and reduced their price target for the company from $65.00 to $55.00 in a research report on Friday, August 5th.
+JPMorgan Chase & Co. cut Itron from an overweight rating to a neutral rating and set a $65.00 price target for the company. in a research report on Monday, August 8th.
+Morgan Stanley reduced their price target on Itron from $60.00 to $55.00 and set an equal weight rating for the company in a research report on Thursday, June 9th.
+Finally, Piper Sandler reduced their price target on Itron from $51.00 to $50.00 and set a neutral rating for the company in a research report on Tuesday, July 19th.
+Eight equities research analysts have rated the stock with a hold rating, one has assigned a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat, Itron presently has an average rating of Hold and a consensus price target of $64.67.

-In other Itron news, CFO Joan S. Hooper sold 627 shares of Itron stock in a transaction on Wednesday, May 18th.
-The shares were sold at an average price of $49.36, for a total value of $30,948.72.
-Following the completion of the sale, the chief financial officer now directly owns 50,409 shares of the company’s stock, valued at $2,488,188.24.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Insiders have sold a total of 1,015 shares of company stock worth $48,923 over the last quarter.
-Company insiders own 1.37% of the company’s stock.
+In other Itron news, CFO Joan S. Hooper sold 627 shares of Itron stock in a transaction dated Wednesday, May 18th.
+The stock was sold at an average price of $49.36, for a total transaction of $30,948.72.
+Following the completion of the sale, the chief financial officer now owns 50,409 shares of the company’s stock, valued at $2,488,188.24.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Corporate insiders own 1.37% of the company’s stock.

 Institutional Investors Weigh In On Itron

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-US Bancorp DE increased its position in shares of Itron by 30.7% during the first quarter.
-US Bancorp DE now owns 1,040 shares of the scientific and technical instruments company’s stock worth $54,000 after acquiring an additional 244 shares in the last quarter.
-Captrust Financial Advisors grew its position in Itron by 314.3% in the 1st quarter.
-Captrust Financial Advisors now owns 1,707 shares of the scientific and technical instruments company’s stock worth $90,000 after purchasing an additional 1,295 shares in the last quarter.
-Private Advisor Group LLC bought a new stake in Itron in the 1st quarter worth about $299,000.
-Quantbot Technologies LP grew its position in Itron by 666.3% in the 1st quarter.
-Quantbot Technologies LP now owns 5,893 shares of the scientific and technical instruments company’s stock worth $310,000 after purchasing an additional 5,124 shares in the last quarter.
-Finally, Natixis Advisors L.P. grew its position in Itron by 10.4% in the 1st quarter.
-Natixis Advisors L.P. now owns 13,291 shares of the scientific and technical instruments company’s stock worth $700,000 after purchasing an additional 1,256 shares in the last quarter.
-99.15% of the stock is owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+US Bancorp DE lifted its stake in shares of Itron by 30.7% in the 1st quarter.
+US Bancorp DE now owns 1,040 shares of the scientific and technical instruments company’s stock valued at $54,000 after acquiring an additional 244 shares during the last quarter.
+FMR LLC lifted its stake in shares of Itron by 73.0% in the 2nd quarter.
+FMR LLC now owns 1,543 shares of the scientific and technical instruments company’s stock valued at $76,000 after acquiring an additional 651 shares during the last quarter.
+Captrust Financial Advisors lifted its stake in shares of Itron by 314.3% in the 1st quarter.
+Captrust Financial Advisors now owns 1,707 shares of the scientific and technical instruments company’s stock valued at $90,000 after acquiring an additional 1,295 shares during the last quarter.
+Private Advisor Group LLC bought a new stake in shares of Itron in the 1st quarter valued at about $299,000.
+Finally, Quantbot Technologies LP lifted its stake in shares of Itron by 666.3% in the 1st quarter.
+Quantbot Technologies LP now owns 5,893 shares of the scientific and technical instruments company’s stock valued at $310,000 after acquiring an additional 5,124 shares during the last quarter.
+Institutional investors own 99.15% of the company’s stock.

 Itron, Inc, a technology and service company, provides end-to-end solutions that help manage operations in the energy, water, and smart city space worldwide.
 The company operates through three segments: Device Solutions, Networked Solutions, and Outcomes.
 The Device Solutions segment offers hardware products that are used for measurement, control, or sensing.